Frequently Asked QuestionsLast Updated: February 16th, 2023

 What other legal defence fees might I incur in my case?

 Each case is individual, some cases do not incur any additional agreed fees or charges however, if work is required beyond what has been specified within the ‘Scope of Legal Services’ section of the Engagement Letter another agreed fixed fee will need to be entered into, if you would like us to continue working on your case.
 If your case requires an expert (e.g. medical professional) to produce a report or attend Court, that will not form part of the agreed fee.
 If you would like us to appoint a specific barrister to represent you at Court, that fee will not form part of the agreed fee and will result in an additional fee for the cost of appointing the barrister you have chosen.
-If you would like additional case meetings, there will be further agreed fee for the additional meeting.
+If you would like additional case meetings, there will be further agreed fixed fees for the additional meeting.
 Requesting a meeting to be held at a location other than one of our offices will also result in an additional agreed fee to cover the travelling time and expense of the home / work visit.

 What happens if I am unable to afford to pay any further fees?